TruMedicines/Android/README.md

-# DeepPill Andriod image recognition neural network
+# DeepPill Android image recognition neural network
 Android app and back-end image recognizer to identify speckled pills to stop counterfeiting and Opioid Abuse

 Note: Opencv library should be added to the bin/running folder for making the Image match service working.